-Interest expense was \$46.2 million, net of capitalized interest of \$0.4 million, for the three months ended June 30, 2010, compared to \$37.7 million for the three months ended June 30, 2009.
-There was no interest capitalized during the three months ended June 30, 2009.
-Interest expense increased approximately \$8.5 million primarily due to increased interest related to the \$500 million 7 7/8% First Mortgage Notes issued in October 2009, offset by lower average borrowings outstanding on the Wynn Las Vegas credit facilities.
+Interest expense was \$51.4 million for the three months ended September 30, 2010, compared to \$38.9 million for the three months ended September 30, 2009.
+There was no interest capitalized during the three months ended September 30, 2010 or 2009.
+Interest expense increased approximately \$12.5 million primarily due to increased interest related to the \$500 million 7 7/8% First Mortgage Notes issued in October 2009 and a higher rate on the 2020 Notes, slightly offset by lower average borrowings outstanding on the Wynn Las Vegas credit facilities.

 Changes in the fair value of our interest rate swaps are recorded as an increase (or decrease) in swap fair value in each period.
-We recorded an expense of approximately \$2.3 million for the three months ended June 30, 2010, resulting from the decrease in the fair value of our interest rate swap from March 31, 2010 to June 30, 2010.
-We had no interest rate swaps during the prior year quarter.
+We recorded an expense of approximately \$1.3 million for the three months ended September 30, 2010, resulting from the decrease in the fair value of our interest rate swap from June 30, 2010 to September 30, 2010.
+We recorded an expense of approximately \$4 million for the three months ended September 30, 2009, resulting from the decrease in the fair value of our interest rate swap from August 2009 (the date we entered into the agreement) to September 30, 2009.